Daniel-KM/Omeka-S-module-SearchSolr/README.md

 - [ ] Add a separate indexer for medias and pages.
 - [ ] Add a redirect from item-set/browse to search page, like item-set/show.
 - [ ] Remove the fix for indexation of string "0", replaced by "00".
+- [ ] Include all new advanced filters mode.

 Solr install <a id="solr-install"></a>